MichaelHYJiang/csci566-Ocean-s-Five/README.md

 | 1  | 0.030137 | 0.037942 | 26.301 | 0.82867 | 0.56897|
 | 10 | 0.25526 | 0.20713 | 12.733 | 0.44953 | 5.2412|
 | 23 | 0.25735 | 0.23038 | 11.785 | 0.36570 | 8.0329|
-* Baseline is using original network and training process without batch size.
+* Baseline is using original network and training process without batch update.
 Epoch = 60, Group number = 12
 * Batch size = 1, 10, 23 are using modified network with mini-batch weight update.
 For memory and time limitation, we set epoch = 30, group number = 5.
 Other parameters are the same as baseline.
+* Group number is an implement parameter to control number of videos read into the memory at each time.
+It is different from batch size.
+For each cropped video, losses are back-propagated separately.
+While in the batch update settings, losses are back-propagated together after iterations on all instances in a batch.

 **Conclusions**
 * Use batch size > 1 can speed up the training process. (batch size = 10 is 2 times faster than baseline)